Topics Covered In Each Workshop

-Camping is available on site for free and bathroom facilities are provided.
-A shower is available; however, the amount of hot water may be limited and the number of participants is high.
-We ask that showers be kept to a minimum in both duration and frequency.
+Camping is available on site for free and bathroom facilities are provided, including showers.
+We ask that showers be kept to a minimum in both duration and frequency to save water and to make sure that every participant has the opportunity to enjoy a hot shower.
 Some workshop locations may have other accommodations available such as bed and breakfast rooms, cabins, or tipis.
 Those accommodations are issued on a first come first served basis and may or may not cost extra based on the workshop host/site.

 I focus on education in regards to all aspects of the home construction process.
 My education does not stop at straw bale construction.
 We discuss other aspects of the home that can be built Green.
 Flooring, cabinets, construction adhesives, and other items all play a part in the health of the home.
 Most importantly, we have fun while we explore the concepts of green construction.
 After all, for me, building without fun is like living without breathing.
 I love what I do and that is what makes the difference.
 In fact, I often get the feedback that the friendships created during the week are a huge part of the success of the workshop.